Trantorian1/notes-rust-async/docs/async-execution/event-callbacks.md

 3. Events are checked in groups, for example using low-level os primitives such as `epoll`.
 This is a blocking operation inside of the *event loop.*
 4. When events complete, the *event loop* is unblocked and is allowed to move forwards in its execution, handling all the events that have completed.
 This triggers the *event callbacks* associated to each event that has completed.

+{: .note }
->  ℹ️ `events` can be changes in the IO state, availability of another sub-task in a dependent task, updates to external services...
+> `events` can be changes in the IO state, availability of another sub-task in a dependent task, updates to external services...

 Using events in such a way allows us to efficiently handle `async` **wakers** without requiring a dedicated thread to check requirements for every yielding task: when a task yields compute, it registers interest in the event which is blocking it's compute and sets a call to it's *waker* as the event callback.
-That way, when the event completes, the associated *waker* will be called and the task will be added back to the thread pool.
+That way, when the event completes, the associated *waker* can be called and the task will be added back to the thread pool.

 ---

-## A typical Task lifetime with event callbacks
+## A typical Task lifecycle with event callbacks

+*The following diagram shows a tasks being added to the tread queue, repeatedly polled, yieled and woken up to completion.*

 ```mermaid
 sequenceDiagram